arjmandi/purple/README.md

 I define a threshold that surpassing that indicates AGI.
 A system is AGI not when it's indistinguishable from a human in conversation but when it can design another AGI.

-For example: Since GPT-4 can not build another AGI, it's not AGI.
+For example, Since GPT-4 can't build another AGI, it's not AGI.

 This definition seems so simple that I believe somebody else has thought about it before.
 So in that case, I too give my vote to this definition of AGI.
+There's also and ultimate version of this test where a system autonomously and independently came to conclusion to build another system to delegate computation to it. (without a prompt or ask)

 # Vision papers
 What is a vision paper?